 2.1 Resident Canadian Citizens

-- To be eligible to compete as a player, coach or manager in a Canadian Championship, a Canadian citizen must be a bona fide resident of theprovince/territory that he/she will represent by the official residency date of the year of competition.
+a) To be eligible to compete as a player, coach or manager in a Canadian Championship, a Canadian citizen must be a bona fide resident of the province/territory that they will represent by the official residency date of the year of competition.

 2.2 Landed Immigrant Status

 a) All residence requirements for Canadian citizens represent minimum requirements for Canadian landed immigrants.

 b) In addition, landed immigrants must have obtained their landed immigrant status prior to the official residency of the year of participation.

 a) Canadian citizens who do not reside in Canada may play in the Canadian Championships, provided they have the official approval of the province/territory they will represent, subject to the following considerations:

 i) The non-resident Canadian citizen shall play for their home province/territory.
 In the event that they play in a province/territory other than their home province/territory, the non-resident Canadian citizen shall have import status.